 Pancakes and applesauce, together at last!
 These delicious vegan applesauce pancakes are filled with the goodness of apples and cinnamon.
-They cook up light and fluffy, making for a yummy breakfast, lunch or dinner!
+Made without eggs or dairy, they cook up light and fluffy, making for a yummy breakfast, lunch or dinner!

 I love this combination of ingredients and have a few great cinnamon apple recipes in the TSV archives, like these Chunky Apple-Cinnamon Oatmeal Breakfast Cookies, and this delicious Applesauce Bread, to this ever classic homemade Applesauce.
 It’s a flavor combination that I never tire of!